EkthaReddy/EkthaReddy/README.md

 <details>
    <summary><h4>Vending Machine using FSM using Verilog Programming on Xilinx Vivado</h4></summary>

+**What is Vending Machine**

+A vending machine is a large self-service, often box-like device that sells small items.
+You put money or a credit card into the machine, choose what you want to buy by pressing a button or touchscreen, and then the machine gives you the item you selected.
+It’s a convenient way to buy things quickly without needing to go to a store or interact with a cashier.

+In this project we will be using 5, 10, 20 and 50 ruppee coins to purchase a five ruppee product.
+It will have five case to represent each transaction that are going to have, i.e.,

+coin 5 represent the case 1.

+coin 10 represent the case 2.

+coin 20 represent the case 3.

+coin 50 represent the case 4.

+Moreover, while purchasing goods, if extra money is inserted the vending machine will return back in 5, 10, 20 ruppee coins as they are readily available with almost everyone.

+Now, we will look on each specific case with it's function to be performed.

+Firstly, we have an idle state which shows no transaction that means the coins are not inserted yet.
+So, the change of goods will not happen.
+However, in case 1, the 5 ruppee coin is inserted to purchase five ruppee item, that means no coin will be returned and good is being purchased.
+Although, five ruppee coin will be returned back in case 2 when the 10 ruppee coin is inserted and it will also mention that the good is sold out.
+Likewise, in case 3, the 20 ruppee coin is inserted which return back five ruppee coin and ten ruppee coin along with an indication that item is purchased.
+Same way, when 50 ruppee coin is inserted in case 4, five ruppee coin and twenty ruppee coin will be returned back.

+Fore more details on code and performance, Refer this [🔗link](https://github.com/EkthaReddy/Verilog-projects/tree/main/Vending%20Machine).

 </details>

 <details>
    <summary><h4>Washing Machine using FSM using Verilog Programming on Xilinx Vivado</h4></summary>

+Implementing the Control System of an  automatic washing using the Finite State Machine model.
+The Control System generates the control signals to control the overall operation of the washing machine.

+For more details refer this [🔗link](https://github.com/EkthaReddy/Verilog-projects/tree/main/Automated%20Washing%20Machine)

 </details>

 <details>